 Are We In A Recession?

-The reality is the U.S. is not in a recession and was unlikely to have fallen into one earlier in 2022.
-The economy is expanding — it’s just doing so in unfamiliar ways.
+The U.S. is not in a recession and was unlikely to have fallen into one earlier in 2022.
+On the contrary, the economy is expanding — it’s doing so in unfamiliar ways.

 What Are The Impacts of Recessions